 Want to make a special seafood dish for a party or event?
 Don’t wait last minute to go to the market and hope there’s enough fish for your party.
 Instead, a week ahead of time visit your favorite fishmonger and let them know that you would like to place a special order.

-For the most part, fishmongers can not….
+For the most part, fishmongers will not….

 Cook your fish for you